 Catch Mary Sharon's "In Person" interview with Dina Marie Hale on Mater Dei Radio, March 23, 2017.
 Mary Sharon shares insights into her latest book, Lord, Teach Us to Pray, and much more!

-Mary Sharon's latest book, Lord, Teach Us to Pray, available on the Store page.
+Mary Sharon's latest book, Lord, Teach Us to Pray, available now.

 Mary Sharon is pleased to announce the release of her latest book, Lord Teach Us to Pray.

 This intimate look into her prayer life will guide you in your own prayer journey, with reflection questions at the end of each section.

 In Lord, Teach Us to Pray you will explore ...

 Prayer as invitation to something more